Neurology and Neurosurgery

 How to prepare for your visit with a headache specialist

-To help you and your healthcare clinician understand your condition, it may be helpful to keep a diary and track when your headaches start, how long they last, how severe they are, and what helps to relieve your symptoms.
+To help you and your neurologist understand your condition, it may be helpful to keep a diary and track when your headaches start, how long they last, how severe they are, and what helps to relieve your symptoms.
 It may also be beneficial to track where you were and what you were doing when the attacks starts.

 What to expect when you visit a headache specialist